 Attention: If you're buying this item as a gift, kindly specify the recipient's email or mailing address in the 'YOUR MESSAGE TO AIWC:' box before adding to cart.
 For physical mail-outs, a $5.00 fee applies to cover printing and shipping.
 If no recipient information is indicated, the certificate will be sent to the email or mailing address stated in the customer billing information.

 (Asio flammeus).
-Patient Number 20-2042.
+Patient Number 24-13.

-Date of admission: November 11th, 2020.
+Date of admission: Jan 19, 2023.

-Reason for admission: Wing injury.
+Reason for admission: Feather Damage.

-Short-eared Owls hunt predominantly during dawn and dusk for small rodents.
+Short-eared owls hunt predominantly during dawn and dusk for small rodents.
 They can be found hunting over the grasslands and wetlands of rural Alberta.
 The continued urban development means that the owl’s historical range now contains many towns and cities, and these owls are occasionally observed hunting in urban settings.